Jonah Heim Player Props: Rangers vs. Athletics

-On Friday, Jonah Heim (on the back of going 2-for-4 with a home run and three RBI) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 8:05 PM ET.
+On Saturday, Jonah Heim (.361 batting average in his past 10 games, with a double, four home runs, seven walks and 12 RBI) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 7:05 PM ET.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run and a walk) against the Royals.
+He racked up three RBI (going 1-for-3 with a home run and a walk) in his last game against the Athletics.

 Jonah Heim Game Info & Props vs. the Athletics